John Leyton: Singer-actor

 Following the success of Biggles, Leyton was persuaded by his manager, Robert Stigwood, to audition as a singer for record producer Joe Meek, and subsequently recorded a cover version of "Tell Laura I Love Her", which was released on the Top Rank label.
-In 1961 though, the Top Rank label was taken over by EMI who then issued Leyton's records on their HMV label.
+In 1961 though, the Top Rank label was taken over by EMI who then issued Leyton's records on their His Master's Voice label.
 EMI had already released Ricky Valance's version of the same song.
 Leyton's recording was withdrawn from sale, whilst Valance's version reached number one in the UK chart.

-A second single, "The Girl on the Floor Above", was released on the HMV label, but was not a success.
+A second single, "The Girl on the Floor Above", was released on His Master's Voice, but was not a success.
 His first big hit, "Johnny Remember Me", coincided with his appearance as an actor in the popular ATV television series Harpers West One, in which he played a singer named Johnny Saint Cyr.
 Leyton performed "Johnny Remember Me" during the show (backed by the Outlaws), and the single subsequently charted at Number 1.
 His next single, "Wild Wind", reached number two in the UK Singles Chart, and later singles also achieved lower chart positions.

 On 15 April 1962, Leyton performed at the NME Poll-Winners Concert at London's Wembley Pool.
 But in 1963, Meek and Goddard's association with Leyton ended; that circumstance, combined with the British beat boom, cast Leyton adrift immediately, although he found a lot of acting work in television and film to keep him busy.
 Despite trying to give Leyton's music more of a 'group' sound by giving him a backing group, The LeRoys, his chart career faded out by the beginning of 1964.
 In that same year, according to the music journalist Bob Stanley, 'Leyton headlined a tour with up and coming support act the Rolling Stones.
 Very quickly, it became apparent that the Stones were more popular than the headline act and Leyton, with great dignity, abandoned his pop career on the spot to concentrate on acting.'

 Heyday as an actor

 Leyton was a familiar face in film and television during the 1960s.
 He played himself in the 1962 Dick Lester film It's Trad, Dad!, performing his latest single "Lonely City" in a radio studio.
-In The Great Escape (1963) he played tunnel designer Willie Dickes, one of the only three characters to successfully make it to freedom.
+In The Great Escape (1963), he played tunnel designer Willie Dickes, one of only three characters to reach freedom.
 Leyton also cut a single with lyrics to Elmer Bernstein's theme to the film.
-He also appeared in Guns at Batasi in 1964; Every Day's a Holiday (aka Seaside Swingers in the United States) and Von Ryan's Express starring Frank Sinatra and Trevor Howard in 1965.
-In Krakatoa, East of Java, in 1969 he played the designer of a diving bell.

-From 1966 to 1967, Leyton played the lead role as SOE Royal Navy Lieutenant Nicholas Gage, an expert in demolitions, in Jericho, an American TV series about espionage in the Second World War.
+He also appeared in Guns at Batasi in 1964, Every Day's a Holiday (aka Seaside Swingers in the United States) and Von Ryan's Express starring Frank Sinatra and Trevor Howard in 1965.
+In Krakatoa, East of Java, in 1969, he played the designer of a diving bell.
+From 1966 to 1967, Leyton played the lead role as Special Operations Executive (SOE) Royal Navy Lieutenant Nicholas Gage, an expert in demolitions, in Jericho, an American TV series about espionage in the Second World War.